predis/predis/README.markdown

 ## About ##

 Predis is a flexible and feature-complete PHP client library for the Redis key-value database.

-Predis is currently a work-in-progress and it comes in two flavors:
+It currently comes in two flavors:

  - the mainline client library, which targets PHP 5.3.x and leverages a lot of the features introduced in this new version of the PHP interpreter.